-Right: Ernst Fuhrmann, second from right, looks over a Porsche 550 Spyder.
+Right: Ernst Fuhrmann, second from right, looks over a Porsche 550 Spyder powered by the engine he designed.
 Ferry Porsche is 5th from the right.
-Below: An overhead view of the 550.

 Photo credit: Porsche AG

 Fuhrmann’s roller-bearing, quad-cam engine is cutting edge for the moment.
-A skilled professional requires 120 hours to assemble the engine's parts as seen above.
+A skilled professional requires 120 hours to assemble the engine's parts as seen above to the specs required.
 Timing the engine to perfection takes anywhere from eight to fifteen hours.
 Although highly complex, the engine proves dramatically reliable over long-distance races.
 Type Numbered 547, these engines went into Porsche’s 550 Spyders and 550A.
 The 356 Carerra GT and GS share the upgraded Type 547/1 engine.
 The first 550’s utilized a VW 1500 4 cylinder engine that produced 70 hp.
-Prior to the engine’s retirement, Fuhrmann’s touch had nearly doubled the engine’s performance to 135 hp.
-Fuhrmann would go on to become Chairman of the board at Porsche in 1972, holding this position for 6 years, during which time the company goes public, in German this is indicated by "Aktiengesellschaft" - "AG."
-Porsche AG.
+Prior to the engine’s retirement, Fuhrmann’s genius had nearly doubled the engine’s performance to 135 hp.
+Fuhrmann would go on to become Chairman of the Board at Porsche in 1972, holding this position for 6 years, during which time the company goes public.
+(In Germany, a public company is indicated by "Aktiengesellschaft" - "AG" as in: Porsche AG.)

 Over time, Ferry is using more & more of Porsche’s own branded parts in place of VW parts, some of these being made in house, others are subcontracted to part making specialists.
 Not only is this necessary in terms of evolving the performance of the 356 as Ferry is dedicated to, doing so also serves to progressively purify the Porsche brand.
 Concerning brand purity, the 356 is very much a Volkswagen at heart and the public knows this.
 With VW perceived as low performance economy brand, and Porsche seeking a high performance brand with a price point to match, market perception of the 356 is currently not ideal.
 Ferry must have predicted the possibility of this unproductive dynamic when he conceived of using VW parts to make the car.
 Assuming he did see this coming, he would likely have recognized that with some measure of success with the car, he’d be able to ween the 356 off Volkswagen parts.
 This is precisely what's happening now.

-1955 - Rather than use a number moniker to identify 356 models for the U.S. market, Max Hoffman suggests to Ferry naming the cars.
-This thinking on Hoffman’s part is due to U.S. car buyers---Hoffman's market---having become accustomed to names that have some symbolic meaning as opposed to numbers that distinctly lack a meaning nuisance.
-Hoffman’s motivation in this recommendation is his belief that the car will sell better when named rather than numbered.
+1955 - Rather than use a number moniker to identify 356 models for the U.S. market, Max Hoffman---Porsche's exclusive importer in the U.S.---suggests to Ferry the cars be named.
+This thinking on Hoffman’s part is due to U.S. car buyers having become accustomed to names that have some symbolic meaning (as opposed to numbers that distinctly lack a meaning nuisance.)
+Hoffman’s motivation in this recommendation is his belief that the cars will sell better when named rather than numbered.
 Hoffman was known for “participating” with European automakers concerning their products that he sold.
-The Mercedes “Gullwing” is the most notable collaboration Hoffman is credited with.
+The Mercedes “Gullwing” creation is the most notable collaboration Hoffman is credited with.
 Regarding the 356, Hoffman suggests the car be named the “Continental.”
 Ferry agrees.

 356 Naming convention instigated by Max Hoffman.
 First comes the "Continental."
 When seeing the car, Ford objects to Porsche using the name claiming they have reserved rights to "Continental."
 Porsche agrees but has already produced a number of fenders punched to receive the "Continental" script.
 To not waste the already produced fenders, the name "European" is applied.
 Eventually the naming convention returns to numbers with names added to indicate special performance options or unique cars altogether, i.e., 356 Carrera., 356 Speedster.